HSE warns against ‘prejudice’ of associating coronavirus with Chinese

 A Dublin Chinese restaurant owner added: “Our business is dead since that article came out.”

+Mr Li was reprimanded by local police for “spreading rumours” about the illness in late December, according to news reports.

+The World Health Organisation tweeted: “We are deeply saddened by the passing of Dr Li Wenliang.
+We all need to celebrate work that he did” on the virus.

-Speaking at the latest HSE briefing for the flu season, Dr Kelleher criticised the way the virus was being presented in some parts of the media.
+Speaking at the latest HSE briefing for the flu season on Thursday, Dr Kelleher criticised the way the virus was being presented in some parts of the media.

 “There is no rationale for that whatsoever for what is being talked about in some media channels,” he said.